Is there science behind determining the unit mix at a Self Storage facility?

 How is unit mix derived?
 Whose job is it to work it out?
 Are professionals any real help?

-These questions that should be considered when you design your first Self Storage facility.
+These questions should be considered when you design your first Self Storage facility or expand your existing site

 Who’s job is it to work it out?

 Firstly, not an architect.
 These guys are great at designing buildings but very few have any unit mix experience.
-I would contend that majority don’t have any real Self Storage building experience either and miss basic concepts like site intensification and much more.
-Over the years I have seen some poorly designed Self Storage sites designed by well-meaning but ignorant to the industry architects.
+We would contend that the majority don’t have any real Self Storage building experience either and miss basic concepts like site intensification and much more.
+Over the years We have seen some poorly designed Self Storage sites designed by well-meaning but ignorant architects.

 In the USA, Paul Darden is a very successful Self Storage owner with a penchant for analytics, he also owns Storage Income Pros, the makers of District Manager.
 His story uses imperial measures and Paul takes up the story…